Information for everyone

 However, whether the disorder is Anorexia Nervosa, Bulimia Nervosa, Compulsive Eating or a mixture, the commonality is that eating disorders are all 'coping mechanisms'.
 They are expressions of psychological and emotional problems in which people use food, albeit in different ways, in an attempt to cope with and manage their distress.

-SWEDA estimates that around 5,000 people in the county of Somerset will have a clinical eating disorder with a further 5000 having an eating disorder that has a significant impact on their life and health.
+Based on Beat's estimate of 1.25 million people in the UK having eating disorders, SWEDA estimates that around 1104,000 people across the South West live with eating disorders, with children and young people making up a disproportionate number of those affected.
 This includes women of all ages, the majority being between 14 - 35 years of age.
-Around 10% of sufferers are male.
-Eating disorders impact on family and friends of sufferers so the estimated figure for need in Somerset could be in the region of 50,000.
+Nationally, an estimated 25% of people affected are male, but of the clients who reach out to SWEDA for support, only 10% are male.
+Eating disorders impact on family and friends of sufferers so the estimated figure for need in the region is much higher.

 Despite there being a great deal of written material, research papers, personal accounts and several sets of 'Diagnostic Criteria' relating to eating disorders, views on eating disorders vary.
 Researchers and experts have yet to agree on a definitive model or treatment approach.
 The field of eating disorders is complex and there exists a variety of views, theories and opinions.
 It is fair to say that a clear understanding remains elusive and uncertainty still persists in many areas.
 In light of this, the process of coming to terms with and understanding these conditions can be extremely confusing for people with an eating disorder and those in close contact with them.
 However, support is available to help people gain an understanding of eating disorders and to get help that can lead to a full recovery.